Uniform Complaint Procedures: Administrative Regulation 1312.3

 (cf. 5145.6 - Parental Notifications)

-The annual notification and complete contact information of the compliance officer(s) may be posted on the district web site and, if available, provided through district-supported social media.
+The annual notification, complete contact information of the compliance officer(s), and information related to Title IX as required pursuant to Education Code 221.6 shall be posted on the district and district school web sites and may be provided through district-supported social media, if available.

 (cf. 1113 - District and School Web Sites)